fluxcd/helm-controller/docs/spec/v2beta1/helmreleases.md

 ## Role-based access control

-By default, a `HelmRelease` runs under the cluster admin account and can create, modify, delete cluster level objects (cluster roles, cluster role binding, CRDs, etc) and namespeced objects (deployments, ingresses, etc).
+By default, a `HelmRelease` runs under the cluster admin account and can create, modify, delete cluster level objects (cluster roles, cluster role binding, CRDs, etc) and namespaced objects (deployments, ingresses, etc).
 For certain `HelmReleases` a cluster admin may wish to control what types of Kubernetes objects can be reconciled and under which namespace.
 To restrict a `HelmRelease`, one can assign a service account under which the reconciliation is performed.